Do I need decking balustrade ?

 This depends upon what you “The Client” prefers.
 Are you having a pine deck?
 It makes sense to have a pine balustrade.
 If it’s hardwood then the same applies and if it’s a composite decking then Trex® is the clear winner as they have a balustrade kit as part of their offering… It’s actually quite stylish and available in 3 maintenance-free colours; you also have the option of post cap lights.
 If needed you can even custom curve your Trex® Signature Railing to match your decking curves.

-Karl Harrison says “if you are having a composite deck then Trex® is a clear winner.
+The Decking Network says “if you are having a composite deck then Trex® is a clear winner.
 If it’s a natural timber deck then Accoya® is a mile ahead of the competition… the deck, fascia and balustrade can also all be in Accoya®”

 The cost of balustrade